Aviv-public/Aviv-Web-Technical-Test/SOLUTION.md

 - **If you had to implement the same application from scratch, what would you do differently?**

-- **The application aims at storing hundreds of thousands listings and millions of price, and be accessed by millions of users every month.
-What should be anticipated and done to handle this evolution?**
+- **The application aims at storing hundreds of thousands listings and millions of prices, and be accessed by millions of users every month.
+What should be anticipated and done to handle it?**

 ## When you're done